checkeverything.ch

 The new OFCOM duties at a glance

-The legal basis is the Swiss Telecommunications Act (TCA / FMG, SR 784.10) and the Ordinance on Telecommunication Services (OST / FDV, SR 784.101.1).
-They oblige all telecommunication service providers operating in Switzerland — Swisscom, Sunrise and Salt, MVNOs such as yallo, Wingo, M-Budget or Lebara, and pure VoIP operators — to take concrete technical measures against CLI spoofing.
+The legal basis is the Swiss Telecommunications Act (FMG / TCA, SR 784.10) and the Ordinance on Telecommunication Services (FDV / OST, SR 784.101.1), in particular Art.
+26a.
+They oblige telecommunication service providers operating in Switzerland — Swisscom, Sunrise and Salt, MVNOs such as yallo, Wingo, M-Budget, Coop Mobile or Lebara, and pure VoIP operators — to take concrete technical measures against CLI spoofing from abroad.
 OFCOM supervises implementation; breaches can trigger regulatory action.

 MeasureWhat changes for you

-Active customer informationProviders must inform customers about the new protection mechanisms, filter options and reporting channels
+Active customer informationProviders inform customers about the protection mechanisms, available filters and reporting channels

-These measures do not deliver perfect protection: spoofing via pure VoIP without classic telephony signalling will still occur in 2026, and fraudsters move quickly to new tactics (generic foreign numbers, faked display names in messaging-app calls).
-They do, however, noticeably reduce the simplest and currently most common attack pattern: faked +41 numbers from abroad.
+These measures do not deliver perfect protection.
+Spoofing via pure VoIP without classic telephony signalling will still occur in 2026, and fraudsters move quickly to new tactics — generic foreign numbers, faked display names in messaging-app calls.
+They do, however, cut the simplest and currently most common pattern: faked +41 numbers from abroad.

 How to protect yourself in practice